Vegan Junk Food

 As a matter of point, a lot of people don’t know that Oreos, Duncan Hines Cakes, Jell-O Instant Pudding, Bac-O’s, Pillsbury Crescent Rolls, Ritz Crackers, unfrosted Pop-Tarts, Nutter Butter cookies, Krispy Kreme fruit pies, Super Pretzel frozen pretzels, Dairy Queen Star Kiss Bars, Sara Lee cherry pie, Ghirardelli Double Chocolate brownie mix, Keebler Fudge Pops, and many Frito-Lay and Nabisco product – are ‘vegan’ and non-dairy.

 Just because a person is choosing to not eat dairy, meat, and animal products, does not mean that they are eating healthy or getting the nutrients they need.
 Eating this way can be quite dangerous to a persons health.
 Perhaps worse than if they were eating a diet with animal products.
 By consuming mainly junk food, a ‘junk food vegan’ is not getting enough calcium, vitamin C, iron, or any other vital nutrients!
+In addition, many of the faux meat and cheese products contain a LOT of oil and often saturated fats.

 For those that wish to be more lean than fluffy on a plant based diet, I have a few quick suggestions: